Munter/ren-lyrics/README.md

 ## Lyrics

-Original english lyrics are places in `src/lyrics`.
+Original english lyrics are placed in `src/lyrics`.

 These are the original english lyrics, which serve as source material for translations.